sean44104/Removable-Gate-OEM/README.md

 Take your [thread pieces](https://www.mcmaster.com/90363a110/) and push them into the containers of the ThreadHolder until they are all the way in, as shown.
 This may be a tight friction fit, so you can use a screwdriver to push them in by applying pressure to the center of the thread piece.
 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-OEM/main/Images/t10.png)

 These thread pieces are designed to expand out when [the screw](https://www.mcmaster.com/90236A105/) is threaded inside of them, embedding themselves into the ThreadHolder and locking them inside of there permanently.
-I recommend that for the first time, you put the screws in upside down like so.
+I recommend that for the first time, you put the screws in upside-down like so.
 This way the threads can be expanded securely and will not fall out.
 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-OEM/main/Images/t10b.png)

 # Step 5